 Some of you may be wondering, exactly what purpose do vids serve?
 The answer boils down to a simple examination of para-texts, themselves.
 As I’ve discussed before, para-texts are designed to extend the pleasure of initial exposure to the source text.
 A fan vid is a special type of para-text, at least regarding area of film culture, because they (like film) illicit emotion, also known as the ‘feels,’ via the same medium as the film apparatus.

 Whereas fan art focuses on the pictorial image (an image that is stationary), and fan-fiction is aligned with from literary studies and composition, fan vids rely on the moving image and sound.

 The creation of a fan vid follows the same creation of a film; it depends upon separate elements, clips, being fused together to create a new whole.
 Each vid is set to some type of music, either a popular song or background music meant to heighten the tension provided in dialogue samples.
-A times, vidders use text to help the viewer understand what is happening.
+A times, vidders use text in their vid to help the viewer understand what is happening.
 The meaning derived from the original source text is altered to create a new meaning.

 A study of fan vids demonstrates how fans both engage and reinterpret the source text.
 Obviously, fan vids come more naturally to fandoms that originate from film, movies or television shows, or have film adaptations since the clips are more readily available.
 However, fans can (and often do) vid fandoms that have no cinematic version such as books, comics, and video games.

 *None of the examples are mine.
 Please visit the Youtube channels provided to learn more about the authors and their works*

 1.)
 Extensions of the Narrative